 If you know what to do in how to plant green beans, you will likely gain success in growing them.
 When you are growing them, you will not find many challenges since they are pretty easy to plant.

 However, you must make sure that pests and diseases stay away from them.
-In addition, you must also plant green beans at the right time, i.e. in spring, particularly when the danger of frost is gone.
+Also, you must plant green beans at the right time, i.e. in spring, particularly when the danger of frost is gone.

 Green beans are planted from the seeds.
 And as stated before, you had better get the inoculated seeds because your soil may not have the right soil bacteria for your green beans.